-I first moved to Japan when my father was transferred to Hiroshima when I was in college.
-This experience changed my life.
-When I returned to the US to finish my degree changed my major to international business which included Japanese language, history, and culture as part of the program.
-After graduation I moved back to Japan but this time to Osaka as I wanted to live in a place where I did not know anyone as a personal challenge.
-I continued to study Japanese language and taught English as second language.
+I first moved to Japan when my dad was transferred to Hiroshima, this experience changed my life.
+When I returned to the US I finished my degree and changed my major international business which included studying Japanese language, history, and culture.
+After graduation I moved back to Japan and lived in Osaka.
+I got married and founded a company in 2000 to help travelers experience Japan.

 What places and activities do you specialize in?